automenta/senars5/README.md

 ---

 > *This blueprint specifies SeNARS v6.0 as a principled cognitive architecture.
 By unifying forward planning and backward analysis into a single **Unified Causal Reasoner**, SeNARS treats cognition as a dynamic process of building, traversing, and refining a causal world model.
-This design provides a robust, transparent, and recursively self-improving foundation for creating genuinely intelligent systems.*
+This design provides a robust, transparent, and recursively self-improving foundation for creating genuinely intelligent systems.*---

+## Implementation Status

+The Cognitive Kernel (Phase 1) has been implemented:

+- ✅ **Thought Structure**: Fully implemented according to specification
+- ✅ **Causal Graph Memory**: Implemented with optimized traversal capabilities
+- ✅ **Unified Causal Reasoner**: Enhanced with full forward and backward reasoning capabilities
+- ✅ **Core API Endpoints**: Implemented `reason(startNode, "forward", constraints)` and `reason(startNode, "backward")`
+- ✅ **Performance Optimizations**: Designed for parallel execution and optimization

+See [Phase1ImplementationSummary.md](Phase1ImplementationSummary.md) for detailed implementation information.